JayKamana/google-homepage/README.md

 # google-homepage

-This is a mini-project by the [The odin Project](https://www.theodinproject.com/home) were we had to reverse engineer the google search results page
+This is a mini-project by the [The odin Project](https://www.theodinproject.com/home) were we had to reverse engineer the google search results page.

-You can view the project From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)
+You can view the project From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css).

 [Live Demo](https://jaykamana.github.io/google-homepage)